+The proposed applications would subdivide the property into three lots for residential use.
 The overall direction from the Official Plan prevents new development and lot creation on Trout Lake and its inflowing streams.
 However, the Official Plan has provisions for the creation of up to twenty-three (23) new lots under restricted circumstances.
 Lots created under these policies are considered "Minimal Impact Lots" in the Official Plan.